 JOIN THE YOUTH/STUDENT-LED SUB-GROUP!

-75 million school-aged children and young people living in, or fleeing from, emergencies are in desperate need of educational support, either in danger of, or already missing out on their education.
-Communities highlight the importance of education during times of crises, yet education appeals receive less than 2% of humanitarian funding.
+75 million school-aged children and young people living in or fleeing from emergencies are in desperate need of educational support, either in danger of, or already missing out on their education.
+Communities highlight the importance of education during crises, yet education appeals receive less than 2% of humanitarian funding.
 Education Cannot Wait (ECW) is the only global multilateral fund dedicated to education in emergencies and protracted crises.
 The fund aims to reach all crisis-affected children and youth with safe, free and quality education by 2030.

-Education Cannot Wait is the first and only global multilateral fund to invite young people to participate directly in its decision-making processes.
+Education Cannot Wait is the first and only global multilateral fund in which young people participate directly in decision-making.

 Overall, Education Cannot Wait (ECW) is governed by representatives from Member States, other multilateral funds, UN agencies, private sector organisations, and civil society organisations.
 These different entities each have their own ‘constituency’, and the civil society constituency now includes a formal way for youth/student-led organisations to have a protected space for participation.

 The civil society constituency is divided into four 'sub-groups':